- Chart

 Disclaimers:

-This JSON output is for informational purposes only and does not constitute financial advice.
-Market share data is based on industry estimates and may vary.
-Financial data is subject to change and verification.
+This analysis is based on publicly available information and is for informational purposes only.
+It does not constitute financial advice.
+Market share data and financial projections are estimates and subject to change.
 Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.